Types of pollen

 Myrica gale, Bog-myrtle and Sweetgale (Myrica sp.)

-Myrica Gale also know as Bog-myrtle and sweetgale is a species of flowering plant found throughout Canada.
+Myrica Gale, aka Bog-myrtle and sweetgale, is a species of flowering plant found throughout Canada.
 It is a deciduous shrub growing to 1–2 m tall.
 The leaves are spirally arranged, 2–5 cm long, tapered base and broader tip, and a crinkled margin.
 The flowers are catkins where the fruit is a small drupe.
 It typically grows in acidic peat bogs.

 Mulberry (Morus sp.)